What Does it Take to Be a Cytogenetic Technologist?

 Types of Cytogenetic Technologist Jobs

 - Laboratory Specialist (Lab Specialist)

 - Clinical Laboratory Specialist in Cytogenetics (CLSp(CG))

-There were about 171,400 jobs for Cytogenetic Technologist in 2016 (in the United States).
+In the United States, there were 171,400 jobs for Cytogenetic Technologist in 2016.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytogenetic Technologist by 2026.
 The BLS estimates 12,900 yearly job openings in this field.